George S. Boutwell: Gold panic (1869)

-Following in line with the Republican Party national platform of 1868, Secretary Boutwell advocated reduction of national debt and the return of the nation's economy to one based on gold.
-Boutwell believed that the stabilization of the currency and the reduction of the national debt was more important than risking a depression by withdrawing greenbacks from the economy.
-On his own, without approval or knowledge of either President Grant or other Cabinet members, Boutwell began to release gold from the Treasury and sell government bonds, in order to reduce the supply of greenbacks (paper currency) in the economy.
-The result of this policy was that gold prices declined and the national debt was reduced.
+In line with the Republican Party national platform of 1868, Boutwell advocated reducing the national debt and the return of the nation's economy to one based on gold.
+Boutwell believed that the stabilization of the currency and the reduction of the national debt was more important than risking a depression by withdrawing paper currency (greenbacks) from circulation.
+Without the approval or knowledge of President Grant or other Cabinet members, Boutwell began to release gold from the Treasury and sell government bonds, in order to reduce the supply of paper currency.
+As a result gold prices declined and the national debt was reduced.
 However, it also created a deflationary economy, in which farmers had trouble obtaining needed cash to pay for their farming activity.